Reduce Inflammation ➤ 6 Best Natural Anti-Inflammatory Foods

 5. Chia seeds and flaxseeds

-Chia seeds help reverse inflammation, regulate cholesterol levels, and lower blood pressure, making them excellent for your heart.
+These little seeds really pack a punch.
+Not only are they loaded with vitamins and minerals, but they’re also a healthy source of essential fatty acids (like omega-3s) – a helpful alternative source if you don’t eat meat.
+Chia seeds help fight inflammation, regulate cholesterol levels, and lower blood pressure, making them excellent for your heart.
 They’re also high in linoleic acid, a fatty acid that helps the body better absorb the fat-soluble vitamins A, D, E, and K.

 Turmeric isn’t exactly a food, but it may just become your new go-to spice:

 Curcumin, the yellow-orange pigment in turmeric, is said to be a strong anti-inflammatory agent.
 Many studies are currently testing the effect of curcumin on different types of cancer, diabetes, joint changes (osteoarthritis), and retinal damage.
 (6,7)